3 black friday marketing strategies to boost sales

 2. Boost in-store traffic

-A recent study conducted by CPA revealed that over 90% of Internet users say they are ready to use a discount voucher found online.
-In order to make a purchase in a physical store.
+A recent study conducted by CPA revealed that over 90% of Internet users say they are ready to use a discount voucher found online. to make a purchase in a physical store.
 Offering digital coupons is therefore an excellent way of increasing in-store traffic and converting online-activated prospects into retail customers.

 To maximise its drive-to-store strategy, the brand can offer coupons that are only valid in-store, or only on offers available at its points of sale.